multunus/Open-Playbook/README.md

 * Use the spreadsheet as reference to find our current list of Roles, Skill Levels and Leadership Levels.
 More on this below.

-### <a id="types-frequency-revision"></a> Types and Frequency of Revisions
+### <a id="types-frequency-reviews"></a> Types and Frequency of Reviews

-You’re eligible for compensation revision in the following situations:
+You’re eligible for compensation review in the following situations:

 * **Company-wide review** **[Yearly]** - This happens once a year in the month of March.
 All of the salary components [[See Formula Above](#formula)] may be revised during this process.